lbke/ssr-theory/readme.md

 A request can be seen as a set of various attributes.

 However, there's a fact often overlooked in the Jamstack ecosystem: in accordance to our definition of server-side rendering, build-time server rendering *also* expects a request as its input.
 Not only because the user has to initially query a server, via an URL, to get some content, but also because this URL is actually used by the server to retrieve the right piece of content.
-The main difference with traditional per-request server-side rendering, is that the build-time rendering approach usually only uses the URL, and ignore the rest of the HTTP request.
-We argue that even though existing frameworks systematically waste the remainder of the request, this is not a fatality.

 For instance, imagine a blog with 10 articles, that is statically built using a React framework such as Gatsby or Next.js Each article has its own URL.
 So when the user types "your-super-blog.whatever/article-1" they get article 1.

+The main difference with traditional per-request server-side rendering, is that the build-time rendering approach usually only uses the URL, and ignore the rest of the HTTP request.
+We argue that even though existing frameworks systematically waste the remainder of the HTTP request, this is not a fatality.
+Co

 The URL is one of the attribute of the user request, and this attributes helps the server redirect the user to the right page but also the build engine to pre-render the right article for each page.